What is Hunger?

 An estimated

-Nigerians (4 in 10 people) live below the poverty line
+Nigerians (1 in 2 people) live below the poverty line (2023 World Bank)